JohnLCaron/rlauxe/README.md

 2. If it has no CVR, use the overstatement-net-equivalent (ONE) CVR from the pool that it belongs to.

 Thus, all cards must either have a CVR or be contained in a pool.

+See [Betting with OneAudit Pools](docs/BettingRiskFunctions.md#betting-with-oneaudit-pools) for overview of OneAudit betting.

 For details of OneAudit use cases, see [OneAudit Use Cases](docs/OneAuditUseCases.md).